harness/developer-hub/docs/platform/delegates/secure-delegates/install-delegates-with-custom-certs.md

 ## Install with custom certificates

-Use the steps below to install custom certificates for a Docker, Kubernetes, or Helm delegate with an an immutable image type version later than 23.10.81202.
+Use the steps below to install custom certificates for a Docker, Kubernetes, or Helm delegate with an immutable image type version later than 23.10.81202.

 import Addperm from '/docs/platform/shared/delegate-additional-permissions.md'